atrium — Docs

 • ATRIUM_PANE_ID — the UUID of the current pane.

-• ATRIUM_WORKSPACE_ID, ATRIUM_TAB_ID — the workspace and room the pane lives in.
+• ATRIUM_WORKSPACE_ID, ATRIUM_TAB_ID — the project and room the pane lives in.
+(These keep the old vocabulary: WORKSPACE means project, TAB means room.)

 • ATRIUM_HOOK_PORT — the TCP port of the hook server (used internally by the adapter's hooks).